(Updated 28 March 2015)

-Gao's family and lawyers were permitted no further contact with him until January 12 of this year, when his father-in-law and his younger brother were allowed a brief visit.
+Gao's family and lawyers were permitted no further contact with him until January 12 of 2013, when his father-in-law and his younger brother were allowed a brief visit.
 They were warned not to discuss his case or prison conditions or the visit would be ended immediately.
 They reported that he seemed alert and walked without assistance.

 More About Gao Zhisheng

 Rights Readers blog:

 Gao Zhisheng is the author of A China More Just, published in 2007.